GabrielFurnieles/C-programs/README.md

 - **Primitiva:** Lottery simulator (spanish version "Primitiva").

 ### 📋 Requirements
-To run the codes you don't need any specific software, jus windows/mac/linux console.
+To run the codes you don't need any specific software, just windows/mac/linux console.

 If you want to edit the code then you will need a coding software that supports C language, like CodeBlocks, VisualStudioCode...